 - Robust mentoring and feedback, including regular contact with the fellowship director and program faculty

-- Opportunity to pick up flight medicine shifts with UW Health Med Flight, our premier critical care transport and retrieval service
+- Opportunity to pick up flight medicine shifts with UW Health Med Flight, our premier critical care transport and retrieval medicine service

 Fellowship Director